How much healthcare will our population need in five, ten, 20 years’ time?

 Design and implementation

 Paul Seamer, Strategy Unit, was responsible for the overall design and implementation, including conceptualisation, data curation, methods, analysis, visualisations, and drafting the explanatory text.
 Steven Wyatt, Strategy Unit, supervised the work.
 Tim Brock, Jumping Rivers, built the app, taking the code from proof of concept to a production ready web application.
-Fraser Battye, Strategy Unit, crafted the published version of the explanatory text.
+Fraser Battye, Strategy Unit, crafted the live version of the explanatory text.

 User testing